 The diagram below shows how the Auditor General’s role fits in with our system of government.

 The Auditor General is not the only independent ‘watchdog’ in the Western Australian public sector.
 The others are:

 - Information Commissioner

 - Commissioner of the Corruption and Crime Commission

-Collectively these member bodies form the Integrity Coordinating Group, a forum for sharing and collaboration among the five integrity commissioners.
+Collectively these entities form the Integrity Coordinating Group, a forum for sharing and collaborating.

 A national association

-The Auditor General for Western Australia is also a member of the Australasian Council of Auditors-General, a body formed to provide for mutual support and sharing of information nationally.
+The Auditor General is also a member of the Australasian Council of Auditors-General, a body formed to provide for mutual support and sharing of information nationally.